The Feasibility and Inevitability of Stealth Attacks: New stealth attack algorithms

-The attack and the trigger $\bfu'\in\mathcal{U}$ constructed in Algorithm \ref{alg:plain} are in some sense ``arbitrary''.
+The attack and the trigger $\bfu'\in\mathcal{U}$ constructed in Algorithm \ref{alg:plain} are ``arbitrary'' in the sense that $x$ is drawn at random.
 As opposed to standard adversarial examples, they are not linked or targeting any specific input.
-Hence a question arises: Is it possible to create a {\it targeted} adversarial perturbation of the AI which is triggered by an input $\bfu'\in\mathcal{U}$ located in a vicinity of some specified input, $\bfu^\ast$.
+Hence a question arises: is it possible to create a {\it targeted} adversarial perturbation of the AI which is triggered by an input $\bfu'\in\mathcal{U}$ located in a vicinity of some specified input, $\bfu^\ast$?

 As we shall see shortly, this may indeed be possible through some modifications to Algorithm \ref{alg:plain}.
 For technical convenience and consistency, we introduce a slight reformulation of Assumption \ref{assume:data_ball}.